dapperstats/Rstud/README.md

 working as a Postdoctoral Fellow and Research Scientist at the Lincoln Park Zoo in Chicago, IL.
-The code base was developed primarily to facilitate pedigree-based inbreeding analyses from studbooks, but was expanded to address other pedigree-based analyses as needed.
+The code base was developed primarily to facilitate pedigree-based inbreeding analyses from studbooks, but was expanded to address other analyses of populations tracked in studbooks.
 The current Rstud code and package are being written by J. L. Simonis while working as a Freelance Scientist for DAPPER Stats.